mksaraf/kubernetes-lab-tutorial/content/basics.md

 This works only when kubernetes schedules the nginx pod on the same worker node as before.

 ## Config Maps
 Kubernetes allows separating configuration options into a separate object called **ConfigMap**, which is a map containing key/value pairs with the values ranging from short literals to full config files.
 An application doesn’t need to read the ConfigMap directly or even know that it exists.
 The contents of the map are instead passed to containers as either environment variables or as files in a volume.

+### Mount Config Map as volume
-For example, let's to create a ConfigMap from the ``nginx.conf`` configuration file
+The content of config Map is mounted as a volume into the pod.
+For example, let's to create a Config Map from the ``nginx.conf`` configuration file

-    kubectl create configmap nginxconfig --from-file=nginx.json
+    kubectl create configmap nginx --from-file=nginx.json

 Define now a nginx pod mounting the config map above as volume under the ``/etc/nginx/conf.d`` as in the ``nginx-pod-cm.yaml`` manifest file